 - Volume I contains a compendium of internationally recognised rights that support the integrity and resilience of Indigenous peoples’, local communities’ and peasants’ territories and other social-ecological systems.

 - Volume II sets out the rationale and methodology of the research undertaken to develop the compendium.

-The Living Convention also includes annexes, which (among other things): detail the instruments reviewed, included, and excluded from the Compendium; provide a list of relevant international and regional judgments; and list a number of Indigenous peoples’ declarations.
+The Living Convention also includes annexes.
+These detail the instruments reviewed, included, and excluded from the Compendium; they provide a list of relevant international and regional judgments; and they reference a number of Indigenous peoples’ declarations.